 "Sorry, I don't remember you at all."

-I've read that he's had a good career out in Hollywood.
-I never collected his favor and I was better of for that, because favors done are favors owed and no matter how out of shape Johnny Z was, it's always best not to owe anything to a bag of nails.
+Over the years I've read that he's got a good career as a consultant out in Hollywood, but I never collected his favor and I was better off for that, because no matter how out of shape Johnny Z gets, it's always best not to owe anything to a bag of nails.

 THey have sharp ends.